amota11/SearchRecipes_Flask_V2/README.md

     2) Include ingredient
     3) Exclude ingredient

- Front-end is a barebones HTML page with three input fields matching the criteria above.
+ Front-end is composed of two barebones HTML pages:
+    1) Search page with three input fields matching the criteria above.
+    2) Results page with a table for found recipes and a link for new search.

+ Back-end is written in Python, using the Flask micro web framework and the following libraries: requests, Flask-WTF, and wtf-forms.